-Most small businesses keep the accounting records on paper books.
-Even if your business has accounting software, you’ll need to reconcile the accounting records against the bank statement.
+Most small businesses keep their accounting records on paper books.
+Even if your company has accounting software, you’ll need to reconcile the accounting records against the bank statement.

-Let us walk you through what is a bank reconciliation and how to perform it.
+Let us walk you through a bank reconciliation and how to perform it.

 Bank reconciliation is matching the bank statement against the cash balances of your ledger account.
 The ending balance of a bank statement and ledger account balance should always match.
 However, that is rarely the case.

 Even if you keep the bookkeeping records up-to-date, you’ll find some sorts of discrepancies that need to be corrected.
-Overall, bank reconciliation is finding and correcting these discrepancies.
-This will help your small business in a multi-faceted way from compliance, reporting, and analysis.
+Overall, bank reconciliation is finding and fixing these discrepancies.
+Reconciling will help your small business in a multi-faceted way from compliance, reporting, and analysis.

 A small business owner, bookkeeper, or accountant can perform bank reconciliation, but it is advisable to have a professional handle all accounting records to avoid errors.